-As a first year undergraduate, I was so excited to be a part of KWoC programme.
-Even though my friends was blaming PDS in their physics sem, I never felt coding as boring.
-I had chemistry sem in the first year but, unlike most of the students I had some experience in programming.
+As a first-year undergraduate, I was so excited to be a part of KWoC programme.
+Even though my friends were blaming PDS in their physics sem, I never felt coding as boring.
+I had chemistry sem in the first year but, unlike most of the students, I had some experience in programming.
 The first scripting language that I’ve learnt was Python which was in my eighth grade.
 But, I never understood the strength of Python.
 I considered it as a toy language made for kids only because, it’s syntax was quite easy to understand.
 After having C++ and others in my 10+2, I became really passionate about coding.

-KWoC is a great initiative by KOSS to encourage students in programming environment with experienced mentors and make them ready for GSoC.
-Thanks KOSS for this effort.
+KWoC is a great initiative by KOSS to encourage students in a programming environment with experienced mentors and make them ready for GSoC.
+Thank you KOSS for this effort.